|Project by DeLayne Peck||posted 459 days ago||5383 views||50 times favorited||12 comments|

 For some reason I have been doing more jigs than a Irish Folk Festival lately.
 Maybe it’s because I retired less than two years ago and finally have the time to enhance the capabilities of my shop.
 Here’s the latest, a push block, The Rip-Snorter:

 The center block is fully adjustable.
 It slides horizontally on two steel 1/4” guide rods.
 The center block is connected by a single, central threaded insert and locking knob.
-Tightening the locking knob pulls the central block against the length of the deck.
-Using guide rods greatly simplified construction, is friction free, and only serves to keep the block aligned.
+Tightening the locking knob pulls the central block upward and secures it against the length of the top deck.
+Using guide rods greatly simplified construction, is friction free, and only serves to keep the center block aligned.

 The “dog bone” handle allows the locking knob to pass freely underneath and tighten easily in any position.
 All 5 insert are 1/4’ 20 TPI.